dataminer-site/dataminer-site.github.io/docs/data/parquet/encryption.md

 ## Limitations

-DuckDB's Parquet encryption currently has the following limitations.
+DataMiner's Parquet encryption currently has the following limitations.

 1. It is not compatible with the encryption of, e.g., PyArrow, until the missing details are implemented.